Coboundaries and eigenvalues of finitary S-adic systems: Preliminaries

 The relevance of recognizability is that it gives us a framework within which to approximate our dynamical system, in terms of generating partitions, see Section \ref{sec:generating-partitions}.
-We end with a statement of \cite[Theorems 6.5 \& 6.7] {BSTY}, which we will use when comparing our results to those in the literature, specifically those concerning Bratteli-Vershik systems and also finite-rank (cutting-and-stacking) systems.
-We assume that the reader is familiar with those systems, and refer them to \cite[Section 6]{BSTY}, or \cite{BKMS:13} for definitions and terminology concerning Bratteli-Vershik systems and \cite{Ferenczi:1997} concerning finite rank systems, recalling only a few definitions, used mainly for Theorem \ref{thm:Bratteli-Vershik} and Figure \ref{BV} below.
+We end this section with a statement of \cite[Theorems 6.5 \& 6.7] {BSTY}, stated below as Theorem \ref{thm:Bratteli-Vershik}, which we will use when comparing our results to those in the literature, specifically those concerning Bratteli-Vershik systems and also finite-rank (cutting-and-stacking) systems.
+We assume that the reader is familiar with those systems, and refer them to \cite[Section 6]{BSTY}, or \cite{BKMS:13} for definitions and terminology concerning Bratteli-Vershik systems and \cite{Ferenczi:1997} concerning finite rank systems, recalling only a few definitions, used mainly for Theorem \ref{thm:Bratteli-Vershik}.

 A~\emph{Bratteli diagram} is an infinite graph $B=(V,E)$ such that the vertex set $V=\bigcup_{n\geq 0}V_n$ and the edge set $E = \bigcup_{n\geq 0} E_n$ are partitioned into pairwise disjoint, non-empty subsets $V_n$ and~$E_n$, where {\roman{enumi}} \begin{enumerate} \item $V_0=\{v_0\}$ is a single point; \item $V_n$ and $E_n$ are finite sets; \item there exists a range map~$r:E\rightarrow V$ and a source map~$s:E\rightarrow V$ such that $r(E_n)= V_{n+1}$ and $s(E_n)= V_n$ for each $n\geq 0$. \end{enumerate}